christianalfoni/reactx/docs/index.md

   - title: Simple
     details: A single primitive, transparent observation and patterns that help you organise and structure your state management
   - title: Clear mental model
-    details: Untangle state management from your components and get a clear separation of state management and deriving a UI from that state
+    details: Untangle state management from your components and get a clear separation of state and deriving a UI from that state
 ---